 Assuming just 2, 8-hour tours per week at $1,500 each, the potential annual revenue would be $156,000.

-Things to consider before starting a wine tour bus company
+Are there grants to start a wine tour bus business?